dasensioco/edu-devcamp/HOL/HOL0/README.md

 ## Exercise 1: Set up Office 365 Educational trial subscription<a name="ex1"></a>

 1. Open a InPrivate or Incognito browser window (`Ctrl + Shift + P` in Edge and Internet Explorer and Firefox or `Ctrl + Shift + N` in Google Chrome) and browse to the signup page.
-You will be given an individual link by your instructor that includes a promo code.
+Use this [promo code link](https://signup.microsoft.com/Signup?OfferId=03ee83a5-5cb4-4545-aca9-33ead43f222a,d764709a-7763-45ef-a2a8-db5b8b6ae704&DL=ENTERPRISEPREMIUM_FACULTY&ali=1) to set up an Educational trial subscription.

     ![image](./media/2018-06-27-16-27-00.jpg)